10 Ways to Humanise Cold Outreach for More Sales

 - Keep your tone light and helpful, not pushy.

-HubSpot’s research shows shows that 80% of sales require at least five touchpoints, yet many salespeople stop after just one.
-Thoughtful persistence sets you apart.
+HubSpot research shows that 80% of sales require at least five touchpoints, yet many salespeople stop after just one.

 9. Add social proof or micro-stories

-Stories build trust.
 By sharing quick examples of how you’ve helped similar businesses, you make your outreach credible and relatable.
+It doesn’t need to be a long case study, just a short, relevant proof point:

 - “We worked with a SaaS firm facing a similar challenge.
 Within three months, we increased their qualified pipeline by 25%.”